Contents

 Staggered vias essentially mean fewer process steps.
 We do not have to fill the laser-drilled vias with copper because the second laser drill does not land on the first laser drill.
 Filling or plating a microvia shut usually happens in a special plating tank designed with chemistry.

-It plates the laser-drilled microvia from the bottom of the via to the top of the via, until it fills the hole completely.
+It plates the laser-drilled microvia from the bottom of the via to the top of the via until it fills the hole completely.
 Plating a laser-drilled microvia shut adds time and cost to the process.

 Nomenclature of HDI stack-ups

 The HDI stack-up architecture is differentiated into stack-up classes depending on the number of microvia layers and the number of inner layers between the microvias.
-These classes are determined by formula X-N-X, where x is the number of microvia layers and N is the number of inner layers between the microvias.
+These classes are determined by the formula X-N-X, where x is the number of microvia layers, and N is the number of inner layers between the microvias.

 Examples of HDI stack-up